 What if I miss a class?

-Families may make up to 3 classes per semester at our other class times/locations (on a space available basis) using our online make-up scheduler.
+Families may make up classes at our other class times/locations (on a space available basis) using our online make-up scheduler.
 No refunds are given for missed classes.

 What is the age range of the classes?